Batman: The Widening Gyre: Plot

 Following a tip from Nightwing, Batman discovers Arkham Asylum is completely overgrown with plant life.
 Upon investigation, Batman finds that Poison Ivy is currently in a dispute with Etrigan the Demon, and she has been turning Arkham Asylum into a fortress to protect herself.
 Batman and Etrigan do battle, but Batman is on the losing end.
 As Etrigan is about to deliver the deathblow, Batman is saved at the last minute by a new masked hero: a figure clad all in black with a silver cape, armed with a crossbow, and wearing a wooden mask resembling the head of a goat.

 A week later, the mysterious new masked hero again aids Batman in apprehending a pedophile who has been stalking an amusement park.
 Upon returning home, Batman changes back into Bruce Wayne, and Alfred has a surprise for him: Silver St. Cloud is waiting for Bruce at the manor.
 St. Cloud's senator husband has recently died, and with a proper mourning period having passed, she is eager to rekindle her romance with Wayne.
 They quickly make plans to get reacquainted.
 However, the reappearance of St. Cloud and the mysterious new masked hero are enough to distract Batman when he is on patrol that night, allowing Cornelius Stirk to get the drop on him.
 Robin is easily able to save Batman.

 The next day, Wayne and St. Cloud retreat to St. Cloud's private island, where they spend the day getting reacquainted.
 That night, back in Gotham City, the mysterious new masked hero assists Batman in defeating the Black Spider.
 The mysterious new masked hero finally introduces himself as Baphomet.
 Batman admits to himself that Baphomet has been helpful so far, and could be an asset in his war on crime.
 Things soon fall into a comfortable routine for Batman: days with St. Cloud on her private island, and nights in Gotham City fighting crime with Baphomet.

-The routine is soon shattered, though, as Aquaman discovers Wayne and St. Cloud on the island.
+The routine is soon shattered, however, as Aquaman discovers Wayne and St. Cloud on the island.
 With their privacy violated, Wayne and St. Cloud begin spending more time in Gotham City.
 Batman begins growing closer to Baphomet as well, but Batman is uncomfortable with how casually Baphomet begins unmasking in front of him and revealing his true face.
 Things get further complicated as Catwoman discovers Batman's relationship with St. Cloud, and begins questioning Batman as to what this means for them.